Product Recommendation Engine

 Data assessment and scope

-We assess your interaction volume, catalogue size, metadata quality, and cold-start severity.
+We assess your interaction volume, catalog size, metadata quality, and cold-start severity.
 You leave week 1 with a written scope document, the recommendation approach selected for your data state, and a fixed-price quote.
 No development starts without your sign-off.

 2. Weeks 2-4